 - Can be difficult to implement for beginners.

-Intruder is a leading network security audit tool and penetration testing service provider.
+Intruder is a leading network security audit tool and penetration testing provider.
 This tool is capable of detecting flaws manually and through automated means across a whole large infrastructure.
 Lots of tests are available to check for even historic vulnerabilities and new ones.

 - Its interface is easy-to-use with a powerful scanner.